tom-wvs/frontend-code-test/README.md

 ```
 As a user
-When I go to /<lender>
+When I go to /:lender-name
-I want to answer the information needed for <lender>
+I want to see the form for the lender
+So that I can apply for a bank loan
 ```

 ```